spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 ## From `0.3.9` to `0.3.10`

+### AuthorityLossImminent support removed

+The GDK for Unity no longer supports the `AuthorityLossImminent` authority state.
+If this feature is currently enabled, it will not trigger the authority state for any reader or writer.
+The methods to `Ack` the authority state have also been removed.

+To disable the feature for your worker types, please follow the [documentation](https://documentation.improbable.io/spatialos-overview/docs/component-settings).

 ### ComponentUpdateSystem API changes

 The methods `GetAuthority`, `GetComponent`, and `HasComponent` have been removed from the `ComponentUpdateSystem`.